recursehex/Hybrid/docs/control_flow/for.md

 - Block statements create new scopes for local variables
 - Control flow statements can be nested to any depth
 - LLVM IR uses phi nodes and basic blocks for control flow
-- Foreach loops use internal counters and array indexing for iteration
+- Foreach loops use internal counters and array indexing for iteration, storing pointers when `ref` loop variables are used so element mutations update the source array
 - For loops create separate AST nodes (`ForLoopStmtAST`) from foreach loops (`ForEachStmtAST`)
 - For loops automatically detect increment vs decrement based on initial and limit values
 - Anonymous for loops generate internal variable names (`__anon_loop_var_N`)